 Hammer drills are the perfect tools for pounding against hard surfaces, breaking tough concrete, drilling through masonry & many more.
 In short, a hammer drill is a drill machine with hammering mechanism.
 This mechanism helps the drill move forward into the hole.

-A rotary hammer drill replaces hammer drill’s disc with a piston.
+A rotary hammer replaces hammer drill’s disc with a piston.
 This piston compresses air inside in a cylinder like a bit.
 Compressed air packs more punch than a normal disc.
 Rotary drills are meant for heavy duty works.
 So, for lightweight projects, hammer drills are the perfect handy tools for any handyman.
 For more information on this topic, why not check out our Hammer Drills vs Rotary Hammers comparison guide.

 #4.
 Do you have to use a hammer drill for concrete?